aoterodelaroza/acpdb/README.md

 By default, the range for the MAXCOEF calculation goes between 1e-6 and 1e2 in geometric progression with a step or 10 (9 points).
 The keyword RANGE can be used to change this behavior.
-It gives the initial and final values for the geometric progression and the number of points in this range.
+It gives the initial and final exponents of 10 for the geometric progression (default: -6 and 2) and the number of points in this range.
 Note that if RANGE is used in WRITE, the same RANGE has to be repeated in CALC.

 ## DIN File Format